Uncertainty: Philosophy

 In Western philosophy the first philosopher to embrace uncertainty was Pyrrho resulting in the Hellenistic philosophies of Pyrrhonism and Academic Skepticism, the first schools of philosophical skepticism.
 Aporia and acatalepsy represent key concepts in ancient Greek philosophy regarding uncertainty.

+William MacAskill, a philosopher at Oxford University, has also discussed the concept of Moral Uncertainty.
+Moral Uncertainty is "uncertainty about how to act given lack of certainty in any one moral theory, as well as the study of how we ought to act given this uncertainty."